kamimrcht/webpage/jobs.md

 ## Job Offer: Postdoctoral Position in Bioinformatics
+(posted on 05/26/24)

 * **Duration**: 2 years